MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 Many organizations have started to adopt Objectives and Key Results (OKRs).
 OKRs have proven to drive alignment in complex work environments, foster innovation, and help individuals to focus on what matters.
 The two components comprising OKRs are an objective and the key result(s).
 An objectives is the statement of intent; what is the team trying to accomplish, and why is it important?
 Key results are specific outcomes that track impact on the objective.

 **Objective:** Clarity and intent
-**Key Results:** A measurement of success within the quarter
+**Key results:** A measurement of success within a quarter

 It's important to understand that OKRs are useful for measuring team outcomes versus individual performance.
-Key results are also established quarterly, as deadlines often motivate team performance.
+Since deadlines often motivate team performance, key results are established quarterly.
 OKRs help teams to focus on the most important tasks instead of the volume of work at hand.

 To do this, focus on what happens in a month, a quarter, and other shorter terms.
-This doesn't mean that you can't have OKRs that last longer, but it does emphasize the need for OKRs that help to track short-term impact.
+This doesn't mean that you can't have OKRs that last longer, but it does emphasize the need for OKRs to help to track short-term impact.

 ## OKR key principles